flatironinstitute/CaImAn/docs/source/Installation.rst

    <summary>Upgrade the demos</summary>

 When you upgrade Caiman, sometimes the underlying APIs change.
 When this happens and it impacts a demo (or otherwise requires changes to files in ``caiman_data``), we update the demo and data.
-This means that upgrading CaImAn works best if you also replace the ``caiman_data`` directory with a new version.
+This means that upgrading Caiman works best if you also replace the ``caiman_data`` directory with a new version.

 To check if the demos or datafiles have changed since your last install, you can run ``caimanmanager check``.
 If they have not,